dennisgan/dapaas.github.io/documentation.md

 ##  <a name="transform"></a>Data cleaning and transformation
 This section explains how tabular data is transformed in DataGraft platform and gives you the best strategies for data transformation.

-At the basis of DataGraft data transformations there lies a Grafter DSL (Domain Specific Language), which in its turn is implemented in Clojure.
+At the basis of DataGraft data transformations there lies a [Grafter DSL](http://grafter.org/about/index.html) (Domain Specific Language), which in its turn is implemented in Clojure.
 Therefore, to take maximum advantage of the service, one should be acquainted with mentioned languages.
 However number of transformations, depending on their complexity, can be done through intuitive and user-friendly GUI without any coding.

+There are several ways you can create a transformation on DataGraft.
+The first option is to go to the Transform tab and click the plus icon in the right bottom corner to create a new transformation.
+Please note, that in this case created transformation will not appear in a list of your transformations unless you press the save button explicitly.
+Another option is create a transformation as a copy of existing transformation from the list of your transformations or public transformations created by other users(fork transformation).
+Forking a transformation doesn't save a new transformation automatically as well.
+There is also a third option for creating a new transformation: after you have uploaded a tabular data you have an option of creating a datapage using  "Create using new transformation" button (more details can be found in[Publishing data](#publish) section).
+This action leads to creating and saving a new transformation automatically.

 ###  <a name="transform_meta"></a>Transformation metadata
 The first tab seen in the transformation creation window is "Metadata".
 Here user defines transformation title and gives a short description of how this transformation processes targeted data.
 If you wish to share transformation, it is possible to expose it as public.
 In this case other platform users will be able to explore and use given transformation.